nf-core/website/markdown/usage/installation.md

 ## Reference genomes

 Some pipelines come with built-in support for iGenomes references.
-It may be preferable for you to download a local copy of these to your system.
+It may be preferable for you to download a local copy of these to your system to avoid fetching the same reference many times.
 For more information, see [_Reference genomes_](reference_genomes).